Presidential candidates make Pennsylvania high priority

 PENNSYLVANIA, USA — There's no question who these crowds of people are voting for in Tuesday's election, flying flags in support of the President outside the Wyoming Valley Mall.

-"Getting people back to work, a lot of people suffering from the covid and I think we're on the right track and on the up-swing and I think Donald Trump is gonna take us to where we need to be," said Bob Lonsdale, Nanticoke.
+"Getting people back to work, a lot of people suffering from the COVID and I think we're on the right track and on the up-swing and I think Donald Trump is gonna take us to where we need to be," said Bob Lonsdale, Nanticoke.

-Of the cars taking part in a road rally to support Donald Trump, few vehicles stood out more than this one, a Mercedes with the president himself emblazoned on the hood
+Of the cars taking part in a road rally to support Donald Trump, few vehicles stood out more than this one, a Mercedes with the president himself emblazoned on the hood.

 The owner, confident a red victory is on the horizon.

-"I've put tons and tons of miles on this car this election season, and everywhere I go it's like this and bigger," said Jackie Greer, Berwick.
+"I've put tons and tons of miles on this car this election season, and everywhere I go, it's like this and bigger," said Jackie Greer, Berwick.

 Meanwhile, in the Poconos, a much more humble 20 cars lined up for a parade for Democratic opponent Joe Biden.

 "Just trying to show that like, Biden has support in Rural Places, in Trump Country.
-You might not see us all the time but we're here," said Amber Viola, Scranton.
+You might not see us all the time, but we're here," said Amber Viola, Scranton.

-And the polarizing heat of the upcoming election was on full display outside of Hotel Anthracite in Carbondale where Eric Trump rallied support for his father in the battleground of Northeastern Pennsylvania.
+The polarizing heat of the upcoming election was on full display outside of Hotel Anthracite in Carbondale, where Eric Trump rallied support for his father in the battleground of Northeastern Pennsylvania.

 Some supporters couldn't get into the event once capacity was reached.